Small, Medium and Large Non-Shedding Dog Breeds

-Ever wanted a dog that doesn’t shed?
-Pets Training & Boarding takes a look at non-shedding dog breeds and how to reduce the amount of pooch-hair at your place.
+Pets Training & Boarding takes a look at low shedding dog breeds and how to reduce the amount of dog-hair in your life.

 Regardless of your chosen breeds, all dogs will shed.
 However, some dog breeds will most certainly have a lot more hair than others.
 Surprisingly, most non-shedding or low shedding dog breeds actually require more grooming.

 The biggest myth when it comes to low-shedding or non-shedding dog breeds is that their coats are maintenance-free.
 When in fact; the reason most are low-shedding is because they have double coats and the one coat will actually trap the dead hair, instead of it landing on your floor.
 So even though your chosen breed may be a non-shedding dog breed, they will require a decent amount of grooming.
+But if you’re prepared to keep up with your furry pals grooming needs, a low shedding dog can help keep your house dog hair free which is a big plus for people or families with pet allergies.

-SMALL NON-SHEDDING DOG BREEDS
+SMALL LOW SHEDDING DOG BREEDS

 1. Australian Silky Terrier